Materials Engineer (Forensic)

 Ideally you will;

-- Have attained a good honours degree in an materials engineering related discipline
+Have attained a good honours degree in a materials engineering related discipline

-Precision Recruitment have been instructed on this assignment and all applications will be managed by this process.
+Precision Recruitment has been instructed on this assignment and all applications will be managed by this process.

 Here are your three options: